Robert Mnuchin

-Robert E. Mnuchin (born 1933) is an American art dealer and former banker.
-After a 33-year career with Goldman Sachs, he retired to fund the Mnuchin Gallery in New York City.
+Robert Eliot Mnuchin (/məˈnuːʃɪn/ mə-NOO-shin; September 5, 1933 – December 19, 2025) was an American art dealer and previously an investment banker.
+After a 33-year career with Goldman Sachs, he retired to found the Mnuchin Gallery in New York City.

-As an art dealer, Mnuchin is particularly known for his long association with Dutch-American abstract painter Willem de Kooning.
+As an art dealer, Mnuchin was particularly known for his long association with Dutch-American abstract painter Willem de Kooning.
 In 2019, he set a record for the most money paid for a work by a living artist by bidding $80 million for Jeff Koons's Rabbit.

-Mnuchin is the father of Steven Mnuchin, who was the United States Secretary of the Treasury in the first Trump administration.

 Early life

-Mnuchin was born in 1933, and grew up in Scarsdale, New York.
-He may have been born on September 5, 1933.
+Mnuchin was born in Manhattan on September 5, 1933, and grew up in Scarsdale, New York.
 His parents, Harriet (Gevirtz) and Leon A. Mnuchin, were "modest collectors" of art, owning pieces by Franz Kline, Mark Rothko, and a piece by Henri Matisse later revealed as a fake.
 Mnuchin graduated from Yale University in 1955.